ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-to-specify-when-and-how-to-receive-notifications.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 04/01/2021
+    ms.date: 06/11/2021
     ms.author: edupont
 ---
 # Specify When and How to Receive Notifications
 When you set up users in approval workflows, you must specify in the **Notification Setup** and **Notification Schedule** pages how and when each user receives notifications about approval workflow steps.
 Individual users can also change their notification setup by choosing the **Change Notification Settings** button on any notification.

 > [!NOTE]
 > Notifications are delivered according to notification settings for the receiver, not the sender.
 That's an important distinction because it means that when someone requests an approval as part of a workflow their request is not necessarily sent immediately.
-Instead, it will be delivered according to the approvers's notification settings.
+Instead, it will be delivered according to the notification schedule specified in the approver's notification settings.

 Before you can set up an approval user’s notification preferences, you must set the user up as an approval user.
 For more information, [Set Up Approval Users](across-how-to-set-up-approval-users.md).